-Find out more about & rewatch the individual lectures below.
+Find out more about & rewatch the past lectures below.

 Dr. Sharon Unsworth gives you tips and tricks based on the latest research findings to help your child become a successful bilingual.
 We talk about what success means, what makes bilingualism so special, and why at the same time it’s also completely normal.